Astrochimp/github-user-viewer/OVERVIEW.md

 ## Project Overview

 Thanks for the opportunity to build out this code sample.
-The project was funt o build.
+The project was fun to build.
 My approach was a mobile first UI using React, Tailwind for CSS, Vite and Vitest.

 ### Initial setup and configuration

 The boilerplate project was setup in Create React App.
-While CRA used to be the go to method for starting new Reatc projects, it is no longer the case.
+While CRA used to be the go to method for starting new React projects, it is no longer the case.

 New recommendations are to use Vite or a framework such as Next.js or Remix Run etc.